Chapter 8

 I all but burst through Attainment's door, nearly crashing into someone in my haste to get inside.
-That someone being the very student responsible for the predicament I am currently in.
+That someone being the very mage responsible for the predicament I am currently in.
 J'zargo stands before me, just beyond my reach, with one hand outstretched.
-He appeared to be in the process of leaving when I arrived.
-He stares at me wide-eyed, taking in my ragged appearance and the current state of my robes, the visible burns on my skin.
+He'd been reaching for the door handle when I rushed inside.
+He stares at me frozen in place and wide-eyed, enlarged feline pupils taking in my ragged appearance and the current state of my robes.
 I'm sure he can smell the scent of smoke on me as clearly as anyone else can, even moreso considering his sense of smell is stronger than most.
-He knows what I've just been through, without my having to say a word.
+I'm sure he can also see the visible burns on my skin, even in the dim lighting of Attainment's foray.
+I don't need to say a word.
+He knows what I've just been through.
 He's still gaping at me as I level him with a cool stare, tearing off the burned remains of my robe's hood in the process.
 "Your scrolls didn't work, not unless they were meant to explode and inflict damage onto the caster."
-Whatever he hears in my tone snaps him out of his stupor.
+Whatever he hears in my voice snaps him out of his stupor.
 "Oh... that is most unfortunate," he says carefully, his words sounding warbled in the Khajiiti accent.
 If I was naive enough, I would say he looks frightened.
-But whether this is due to my anger, or his scrolls having an consequence he claims is unintended, I can't tell.
+But whether this is due to my anger, or his scrolls having a consequence he claims is unintended, I can't tell.
 "No, the scrolls were not supposed to explode... but J'zargo is pleased you have returned in one piece instead of many!"
-He grins, hoping to ease the situation.
+His whiskers twitch as he grins, hoping to ease the situation.
 His attempt at making a joke, however light-hearted and well-meaning, falls flat.
-It would have landed and been successful had I not come so close to losing my life.
 "Next time, find someone else to test your scrolls.
-Or better yet," I move around him towards my door, not sparing him a passing glance, "test them yourself."
+Or better yet," I move around him and head for my room, not sparing him a passing glance, "test them yourself."

 ##########

-An hour later, I've massaged my wounds with restoration spells, changed into an undamaged pair of robes, and I'm right as rain.
+An hour later, I've massaged my wounds with restoration spells, changed into an undamaged pair of robes, and I'm feeling much more human.

 Had I been thinking practically, I could have taken some of the snow and ice outside to use against my burns.
+Many of the novices of destruction magic have done the same, using the cold environment to their advantage.
 But I thought better of it once I made my way to the warm respite of the Hall of Attainment, unwilling to leave even for a few seconds.
 And there was no better way to practice restoration magic than on active wounds.
 Though I may be healed, I still ache and feel sore.
 It hurt tremendously to move in the aftermath of using just one of J'zargo's busted scrolls, and I'm still sore in the parts that gave me the most excruciating pain.
 I narrowly avoided sharing this with Ancano, but the scrolls had high durability.
 The reason why my robes were in tatters and my skin was so badly burned is because J'zargo somehow managed to make the spell last a full minute, twice as long as the average flame cloak spell.
 And they exploded like fireballs when the perimeter made contact with anything.
 I could see the logic in this, especially if one were to use them to clear out dungeons and caves full of undead enemies, or frost wildlife like ice wraiths and frost trolls.
 But the additional length of the spell meant the caster suffered from its after-effects until it wore of.
 I was that caster.
 I lean forward heavily from where I sit at the foot of my bed.
 What I thought would be a favor for a colleague nearly cost me my life.
 I'm surprised my hair didn't burn clean off my scalp.

 J'zargo's competitive nature was off-putting to everyone around him, including me and the rest of our cohort.
-I often saw him training with Onmund in the training grounds below the Hall of the Elements after lectures, and at first I assumed they had become friends.
-Onmund later confided in me that J'zargo would often attempt to goad him into duels while they trained, and even try to spar with him more than once.
+I often saw him training with Onmund in the practice grounds below the Hall of the Elements after lectures.
+At first I assumed they had become friends.
+Onmund later confided in me that J'zargo would often attempt to goad him into duels while they practiced, and even try to spar with him more than once.
 Onmund learned to ignore him and focus on his own work, and eventually J'zargo relented, but the odd behavior left a mark on him.
 I mull over what Ancano told me about there being "no uplifting or benefiting from the advancement of magic in death".
+I don't even know why he of all people would cross my mind at this time.
 It had been morbidly blunt, and I was momentarily shocked into silence.
-But taking into account that I nearly died in the Midden, I see the point he was making.
+But taking into account that I nearly died in the Midden, I begrudgingly admit he was making a valid point.
 Being overly helpful and nice to the wrong people and for the wrong reasons will get you nowhere but the grave, and often fast.
-I was starting to think I was cold to J'zargo in the way that I informed him of how poorly his scrolls performed, I even regretted my outburst.
-But now I feel justified in my response.
-His scrolls could have killed me, and while it was not out of the ordinary to have your peers evaluate your work, this felt wholly irresponsible on his part.
+I had begun to think I was cold to J'zargo in the way that I informed him of how poorly his scrolls performed, I even regretted my outburst.
+But his scrolls could have killed me, and while it was not out of the ordinary to have your peers evaluate your work, this felt wholly irresponsible on his part.
 I can only hope he's learned his lesson now, and that he won't ask me or anyone else for help with scroll-testing again.

 Mother's memory reminds me that I have yet to send the letter I wrote to her to the courier's office.
 While worth a venture into town on its own, I'm well aware that Tolfdir should be receiving news from the Jarl about our Saarthal excursion by tomorrow, and I have yet to sufficiently prepare for how long we might stay there.
 I would rather send the letter before I leave.
 Today is out of the question, after what I went through I want today over as soon as possible.
 Perhaps I can ask Faralda, if she would be willing.
 She makes nightly trips to Winterhold, usually to mingle with the locals at the Frozen Hearth.
 Show them not all of us are dangerous, or Daedra worshippers like Ancano foolishly thought we were.
 And it's no secret that I am among her best students, showing prodigious skill in destruction magic.
 When I cast the orange lightning bolt spell for the first time a few months ago, she was stunned into silence for a long moment.
 I remember feeling my stomach drop, believing I had done something wrong or forbidden, punishable by expulsion from the College.
 I had nowhere to go, and my unease nearly morphed into panic before she finally spoke.
 "By the Aedra... how did you do that?"
 It was then that she explained the history of the lightning bolt spell, the original color of it, and how the orange variety was discovered.
 To date, no one knows how the orange lightning bolt is cast, as few others have had luck in recreating it.
 Including Faralda herself.
 I was unsure how to feel, seeing as I had managed to surpass Faralda even in this one area.
 But I knew better than to let ego get in the way of my learning.
 I turned to her and asked her what else there was to learn.
 The resulting grin on her face was my answer.

 It had been a while since I last cast the spell, resorting to the original blue variety for anything lighting magic-related.
-That is, until I nearly blasted Ancano's head off right next to Master Drevis' office, in the Hall of Diligence not even two days ago.
+That is, until I nearly blasted Ancano's head clean off his shoulders, right next to Master Drevis' office, in the Hall of Diligence not even two days ago.
 I still remember the look on his face, the way he was slow to emerge from where he managed to dodge the projectile heading for him faster than the speed of light.
 I still don't know how he moved that fast, or how he wasn't irate at almost losing his life.
 But I surmised he realized the blunder he made in sneaking around vacant offices and catching people off guard in the process.
 A mistake he is surely smart enough not to repeat, not any time soon.
 I chuckle.
 It is no wonder he wanted space from me.
-But that still begs the question of why he was in the Midden to begin with, and I mentally kick myself for not demanding that of him when we caught each other.
-For all I know he could have been spying for the Dominion, the suspected real reason why he showed up here.
-Granted, the Midden has nothing of interest for anyone, save for a select few people gifted in conjuration magic.
+But that still begs the question of why he was in the Midden to begin with.
+Had I not been preoccupied with recuperating after nearly dying, I would have demanded that of him when we caught each other.
+For all I know he could have been snooping around and spying for the Dominion.
+Granted, the Midden has nothing of interest for anyone, save for those gifted in conjuration magic.
 Spending even a few moments down there will have even the most seasoned of adventurers believe it is nothing more than an icy, dilapidated dungeon, the ruins of which our College was built upon.
 The Atronach Forge is the only point of interest, provided one knows how to use it.
 The only other explanation is that he could have been searching for me, but that doesn't sit well with me.
-I remember the way he looked at me after Toldfir's demonstration, with almost predatory interest.
+I remember the way he looked at me after Toldfir's demonstration, with an almost predatory interest.
 His whole outlook on me changed, like something was revealed to him as he watched us.
 Watched me.
 Is that why he went down there?
 And more importantly, how would he have known I was down there at all?
 I didn't tell anyone where I was going, although Thesla, the Alchemy master, surely saw me leave.
 We may not know each other well, but I highly doubt she would have disclosed to a plainly uniformed Thalmor Justiciar where I was even if he asked politely.
 The Dunmer aren't terribly fond of their Aldmeri kin, no matter how far removed they are from their Chimer origins.

-I crack my neck in both directions, hearing a dull but satisfying crunch.
-At evening time, most of the professors and students would be at the Cantina, the College's version of a cafeteria.
-Thesla manages a counter in the Hall of Acumen, serving homecooked meals and drinks of all sorts.
+I crack my neck in both directions, hearing muted but satisfying crunches.
+At evening time, most of the professors and students would be at the Cantina, the College's version of a tavern.
+Thesla manages a counter in the Hall of Acumen, serving freshly cooked meals and drinks of all sorts.
 The fare one would find at an inn like The Frozen Hearth down in Winterhold, without leaving the College grounds.
 It was an idea Mirabelle pitched to the Archmage several months ago, explaining it would be essential to nourhsing the bodies and minds of the students and ensuring that their studies and magickal performance were up to par with professors' demands.
 Not to mention, not all of the students would know how to cook or work a stove pit.
 And if the alchemy experiments were any indication, we would be saving the College and Oveld's sense of smell by having someone in charge of food preparation who knew what they were doing.
 The Archmage agreed, and everyone has benefitted from the decision since.
-I've been to the Cantina several times, the food is always fantastic.
+I tend to cook my own meals whenever I can, but the Cantina's reputation is well-deserved, and not just for the homey and welcoming atmosphere.
 Master Thesla outdoes herself, cooking dishes from many parts of Tamriel.
-She prefers Nordic and Dunmer cuisine, a nod to Winterhold's largest demographic of inhabitants.
+She prefers Nordic and Dunmer cuisine, a nod to two of Winterhold's historic largest demographic of inhabitants.
 The College was the first place I ever had kwama egg quiche, flin, roasted guar and ochre mash.
 Dunmeri delicacies you'll find nowhere else, she described them.
-I was surprised to learn that she even knew a thing or two about Aldmeri cuisine as well.
-Steamed Auridon mudcrabs, turtle stew, silver crawdad surprise, even desserts like Summerset rainbow pie and drinks like Cloudrest Golden Ale.
-I always forget to ask her how she knows so much about Tamriel's food, and how she gets the ingredients for some of these dishes in the first place.
+I always forget to ask her how she knows so much about cooking and alchemy in general, and how she gets the ingredients for some of these dishes in the first place.
 Perhaps I will tonight, but not at this moment.
-For now, the contemplative solitude appeals to me more than anything warm and savory, and I know the one place to acquire it in abundance.
+Contemplative solitude appeals to me more than anything delicious and savory, and I know the one place to acquire it in abundance.

 ##########

 I'm not aware of who it was that authorized the creation of this bath house, but they have my thanks in particular.
 Master Thesla makes sure the cabinets are well-stocked, and in return we make sure to keep the place as spotless as we left it.
 Most people use it as a way to keep the cold out, but some other students use it for recreation.
 Indeed, we have a few Argonians who have made it a habit to visit the bath house for hours at a time, rejuvenating themselves and keeping their scales from drying out in the already cold, dry air around us.
 The salts are my favorite addition, as relaxing as they smell.
 My aches and pains disappear in no time, and I feel my eyes close as I sit back, enjoying the ambiance the room is providing.
 The fire softly crackling in the hearth, the soothing swish of the water with each subtle movement I make, the hot steam caressing my face and body, it's nearly enough to put me to sleep.
 But it also gives me the chance to reflect on the day, on how things went.
 And I find my mind wandering to a particular event in the Midden, when a certain Thalmor Justiciar witheld my amulet from me.
 I hated the smirk on his face.
 Hated how small it made me feel and how condescending it made him look.
-And worst of all, I hated how it was... not unpleasing to look at.
+And worst of all, I hated how it was... not unpleasing to look at, the way it complimented his sharp cheekbones and lit up his amber eyes.
 I would have asked where he found my amulet, had I not seen the state of the chain for myself.
 The heat from the scroll's spell melted it off my neck.
 I remember how he looked at said scrolls, reminding me of Master Drevis' reaction to a prank someone played on him almost a year ago.
-I took too long studying the features of his face, having never been in close proximity of a Justiciar and much less an Altmer his age.
+I took too long studying the features of his side profile, having never been in close proximity of a Justiciar and much less an Altmer his age.
 The sharp jaw, equine nose, low brow and deep, expressive amber eyes.
 Despite everything, I had to admit to myself that by Aldmeri standards, he was quite handsome.
-'Twas a shame he's a Justiciar.
+Too bad he was a Justiciar.
+Too bad he was an enemy.
 I was very close to openly smiling at him.

 My eyes open.
 I cannot let myself be deluded into thinking a Thalmor Justiciar might be even a little bit decent or redeemable just because he's opposed to sexual assault and war crimes against humans.
 He is quite the opposite.
-He belongs to an organization that is an enemy of humankind.
+He belongs to an organization that is actively waging war against humankind, in the name of Elven supremacy.
 His aversion to what his people did in Hammerfell could very well stem from disgust at us humans in general, not wanting to sully his own with the likes of 'lesser beings' as they have taken to calling us.
+Even if to fulfill a power dynamic.
 What's more, the Aldmeri government is itching to go back to war with an already weakened Empire.
 The College may be politically neutral, but the land we sit on is not.
 Winterhold and much of its residents have aligned themselves with the Stormcloak cause, and if a Thalmor Justiciar was sent here, then the assignment must have come from a higher-up.
 And he could be spying on us all without us knowing, gathering intel to send back to his chain of command or whoever he's working with.
 But why start searching in the Midden, of all places?
-I suppose his being new prevents him from accessing certain points of the College, so he will want to explore everything he can, leave no stone here unturned.
+I suppose his being new prevents him from accessing certain points of the College, so he will want to explore everything he can that he does have access to, leave no stone here unturned.
 And he was quite interested in the Atronach Forge, although he foolishly thought it was linked to Daedra worship, an idea I couldn't help but laugh at.
-The College has used the Oblivion symbol to represent the conjuration school for centuries, even before the Mages Guild disbanded in Cyrodiil.
-Absentmindedly, my teeth find the inside of my cheek, massaging it pensively.
+The College has used the Daedric letter for 'O' to represent the conjuration school of magic for centuries, even before the Mages Guild disbanded in Cyrodiil.
+Absentmindedly, my teeth find the inside of my cheek and massages it pensively.
 It might be a good idea to tell Mirabelle that Ancano was in the Midden, and maybe even the Archmage too.
 He didn't leave right away when I left.
 I thought for sure he would follow me out, attempt to stalk me, but I came back up alone.
-He must have stayed behind, doing Gods only know what.
-I am not sure what can be done about this.
+Which means he stayed behind, doing gods only know what.
 Mirabelle always chides us not to bother the Archmage "unless it's absolutely necessary", and surely this would be deemed a necessary-

-A cold, gentle breeze caresses my shoulders, followed by the barely audible creaking of the bath house doors.
+A cold, gentle breeze caresses my face and shoulders, followed by the barely audible creaking of one of the bath house doors.
 I sigh, the disappointment I feel instantaneous.
 I didn't mind company in the bath house from time to time, it was a nice place to unwind from the day's demands and socialize with others in the College.
-But I really enjoyed being in here alone, the contemplative solitude was great while it lasted.
-Standing quietly from the bench, I aim to make myself decent before someone steps inside.
-And I could use a break from the pool anyway, sitting at the dry table or even by the fire would be helpful.
+But I really enjoyed being in here alone, the contemplative solitude I sought after was great while it lasted.
+Moving quietly, I aim to make myself decent before someone steps inside.
+I could use a break from the pool anyway, sitting at the dry table or even by the fire would be helpful.
 I glance at the door as I reach for the linens behind me, and freeze in place.
 My stomach drops.
 I did not mind company in the bath house from time to time.

 But not this company.

-Through the steam floating aimlessly throughout the room, a figure stands halfway in the bath house, one foot in the room with one of the doors bisecting its body.
-Ancano is staring at me, wide-eyed and slackjawed, like he's just seen someone open a gate to Oblivion.
-His hair is disheveled, some of it is plastered to his face.
-His robes are in equal disarray, stained with smudges and spots of an unknown origin.
-Did he just return from the Midden?
-Had he been down there this whole time?
-What in Julianos' name was he doing?
-I didn't bar the door when I came back up, knowing he was still down there... and I didn't remember seeing it lowered when I arrived at the bath house.
-His eyes look dangerously close to popping out of their sockets.
-I don't know what I did in that moment.
-I may have uttered a noise, I may have moved to try and shield myself, unprepared for unexpected exposure.
+Through the steam floating aimlessly throughout the room, a figure stands halfway in the bath house, one foot in the room with one of the doors bisecting his body.
+Ancano is staring at me, wide-eyed and slackjawed, like he's just an Oblivion gate open before him.
+His hair is disheveled, some of it is plastered to his face and looks... burned?
+His robes are in equal disarray, riddled with holes and some parts of it missing.
+Not unlike my robes after I used J'zargo's scrolls.
+Don't tell me...
+Did he use the scrolls too?
+Is that why he stayed behind in the Midden?
+Did he just now resurface?
+I didn't bar the door when I came back up... and I didn't remember seeing it lowered when I arrived at the bath house.
+His eyes look dangerously close to popping out of their sockets, I've never seem him look so expressive.
+I may have uttered a noise, I may have moved to try and shield myself, unprepared for unexpected exposure to him of all people.
 I prayed the steam did the heavy lifting by censoring me from view.
-But whatever I did, it was enough.
+I don't remember what I did in that moment, but whatever it was, it was enough.
 Before I can even blink, he's gone.
-Without so much as a sound, he disappears behind the same door he shuts with such swiftness and force, I'm startled back into a sitting position.
-I stumble my way onto the stone floor beneath me and stay rooted at the spot, waiting to see if he or someone else will come back.
+Without so much as a sound, he disappears behind the same door he shuts with such swiftness and force, I only have time to belatedly cover my chest.
+I stay rooted at the spot, waiting to see if he or someone else will return.
 It all happened so fast, I could have imagined seeing him there after I had just been mulling over his strange behavior.
-The Justiciar has an uncanny knack for swiftness.
-But the chill in the air and the delayed shifting of the steam in the room tells me he really was there.
-All is quiet for a while, and I decide I've spent enough time in the bath house.
-I all but bolt out of the pool, not wanting to be caught off guard again by anyone else.
-My stomach growls softly while I work to dry off as fast as possible.
+The Justiciar has an uncanny knack for swiftness, and I'm once again reminded of the other day when I nearly killed him after he scared me.
+The chill in the air and the delayed shifting of the steam in the room tells me he really was there.
+After a moment of quiet stillness, I decide I've spent enough time in the bath house.
+I all but rush out of the pool, not wanting to be caught off guard again by anyone else.
+My stomach growls softly while I work to dry off and dress as fast as possible.

 Dinner sounds positively lovely.